Macker85/Battleship-game/README.md

 - My mentor Jack Wachira for his feedback, guidance and advice.
 - The alumni and other community members on Slack.
 - My class mates of the September 2022 class.
+- My wife Ciara for her patience and support while I go back to education.